moiseevigor/moiseevigor.github.io/_posts/2026-08-24-forbidden-directions-null-gallery.md

 <div class="l-body" markdown="1">

-Two findings ride along, and the first is a small physics lesson the data taught us. **All five real nulls are radial — necessarily.** A potential extrapolation is current-free, so
-$\nabla\times\mathbf B = 0$ makes $\nabla\mathbf B$ symmetric and its eigenvalues real: *a
+Two findings ride along, and the first arrived as a caveat and left as a theorem. **All five real nulls are radial — necessarily, and not just for potential fields.** In any force-free field $\nabla\times\mathbf B = \alpha\mathbf B$ with bounded $\alpha$, the current vanishes wherever $\mathbf B$ does; the antisymmetric part of
+$\nabla\mathbf B$ is the dual of $\nabla\times\mathbf B$, so at a null the Jacobian is symmetric, its eigenvalues real — *no force-free extrapolation, potential, linear force-free, or NLFFF alike, can host a spiral null at all*.
+(Our Part-4 dynamo field can, precisely because it is not force-free: all eight of its spiral nulls carry
+$\lVert\nabla\times\mathbf B\rVert = \sqrt3 \neq 0$ where $\mathbf B = 0$.)
+So the
-potential field cannot contain a spiral null at all*.
-Our real gallery therefore grounds only the radial half of the classification problem; the spiral half needs a current-carrying coronal model (NLFFF or MHD), which is the program's one remaining real-data gap.
-Second: the noise-fragile flow classifier goes five-for-five here because real potential-field nulls sit far from the radial/spiral boundary — exactly the regime the R2 curves say is easy for everyone.
+radial-only gallery is not half the problem — it is the *whole* problem the extrapolation-based catalogues of solar physics can pose; genuinely spiral nulls live in dynamic MHD and in-situ magnetospheric data.
+Second: the noise-fragile flow classifier goes five-for-five here because real force-free nulls sit far from the radial/spiral boundary — exactly the regime the R2 curves say is easy for everyone.
 Consistency, not contradiction.

 ## The division of labour